tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 but at the cost of having that communication not be unmodified TLS 1.3.
-The basic idea is to have a shared key between the fronting server and the hidden server (this can be a symmetric key) and use it to send Z at the beginning of the connection before the ClientHello.
+The basic idea is to have a shared key between the fronting server and the hidden server (this can be a symmetric key) and use it to AEAD-encrypt Z and send the encrypted blob at the beginning of the connection before the ClientHello.
 The hidden server can then decrypt ESNI to recover the true SNI.